huang-zhu/CHTC/README.md

   <img width="800" src=https://github.com/user-attachments/assets/42e864a2-e493-4caf-9b8a-60da55c3d1ca>
 </p>

 After running line by line, I like to comment out the purge line from the executable (``rm -r ${SCRATCH}/*``) and bash the script to replicate how Condor would run it when the job is submitted non-interactively.
-The commands would be the following, but I won't run them now.
+The commands would be the following, but I won't run them now (feel free to run them).
 ```
 cd ${HOME}/benchmarks/
 condor_submit -i submit_single.sub
 ### COMMENT OUT rm -r ${SCRATCH}/*
 bash executable.sh
 ### CHECK IF OUTPUTS ARE CREATED.
-##### IF CREATED, CONTINUE
+###    IF CREATED, CONTINUE
-##### IF NOT CREATED, DEBUG EXECUTABLE
+###    IF NOT CREATED, DEBUG EXECUTABLE
 rm -r ${SCRATCH}/*
 ```